New speakers are added continuously. Please check back to see the latest updates to the Strata Rx Conference program.

 Dr. Khaled El Emam is an Associate Professor at the University of Ottawa, Faculty of Medicine, a senior investigator at the Children’s Hospital of Eastern Ontario Research Institute, and a Canada Research Chair in Electronic Health Information at the University of Ottawa.
 His main area of research is developing techniques for health data de-identification or anonymization and secure disease surveillance for public health purposes.
 Previously Khaled was a Senior Research Officer at the National Research Council of Canada, and prior to that he was head of the Quantitative Methods Group at the Fraunhofer Institute in Kaiserslautern, Germany.
 He has co-founded two companies to commercialize the results of his research work.
 In 2003 and 2004, he was ranked as the top systems and software engineering scholar...
 Read More.

 Hulya Farinas has extensive experience applying algorithmic approaches to complex problems in multiple verticals.
-Before joining Greenplum, she had held positions at IBM and M-Factor where she helped her customers make optimal business decisions under uncertainty by marrying machine learning algorithms with optimization routines.
-She is currently a senior principal data scientist at Greenplum where she is the lead for healthcare vertical.
+Before joining Pivotal, she had held positions at IBM and M-Factor where she helped her customers make optimal business decisions under uncertainty by marrying machine learning algorithms with optimization routines.
+She is currently a senior principal data scientist at Pivotal where she is the lead for healthcare vertical.
 She holds a Ph.D. in Operations Research from the University of Florida.

 Daniel Fitzpatrick specializes in general orthopedics and trauma at Slocum Center for Orthopedics & Sports Medicine.